airbnb/streamalert/docs/source/outputs.rst

     output.

     In addition, adding output-specific fields can be useful to offer more fine-grained control of the look and feel of an alert.
-Prefix all such fields with the output's service name and delimit the field with a period.

     For example, an optional field that directly controls a PagerDuty incident's title:

-    - 'pagerduty.incident_title'
+    - '@pagerduty.incident_title'

     When referencing an alert's attributes, reference the alert's field directly (e.g.